CumulusNetworks/docs/content/cumulus-linux-54/Layer-1-and-Switch-Ports/Quality-of-Service/_index.md

 | `roce-lossless` | The traffic pool for {{<link title="RDMA over Converged Ethernet - RoCE" text="RoCE">}} lossless mode. |

 {{%notice note%}}
 -  You can only have a single lossless pool configured on the switch at a time.
-Configure either the `default-lossless` pool or the `roce-lossless` pool when RoCE is enabled.
+Configure the `roce-lossless` pool when you are using RoCE, otherwise configure the `default-lossless` pool.

 - You can configure multiple lossy pools concurrently.
 {{%/notice%}}